AscendingPassage.com HOME PAGE.

 noise and joyous smoke.
 On one side is a row of hotels and shops, all

-European in character--hairdressers, perfumers, and numerous dark
+European in character with accompanying hairdressers and perfumers.
+There are numerous dark

 rooms for the use of the many amateur photographers, who make a point